 Praxis II Test

 Over three dozen states and U.S. territories use the Praxis II test series as their official teacher certification exams.
 A teacher who passes one is officially recognized by the state as highly qualified to lead a classroom in that subject.
 (In some cases, a college student must pass a Praxis II exam in order to enter a student teaching program.)
 The exams are currently given in both paper and computer based form; however, at the end of 2015 the paper tests were discontinued.
 Paper tests are only given four days a year, if the test taker meets the ADA requirements associated with taking a paper test, while computer versions of most tests are available in certain time periods, called windows, which take place on a regular basis throughout the year.
 (Computer versions of some exams are at any time during the year.)
-Test dates and windows are determined by Educational Testing Service, which administers the exams.
+Test dates and windows are determined by Educational Testing Service, which administers the PRAXIS exam.

 Praxis Test Review Sections

 - Praxis II Early Childhood Content Knowledge Test Review Course

 - Praxis II Middle School Content Knowledge Test Review Course

 Free Praxis II Practice Test